 What Is A Vertical Pedigree And How Does It Create Healthy Bulldogs?

-Vertical Pedigrees and English Bulldog Health
+vertical Pedigrees and English Bulldog Health

 As you all know, we take the health of our bulldogs very seriously.
 There is nothing more beautiful than the sight of a well-bred bulldog that is healthy and functional.
 This ideal is the motor that drives us and is at the heart of who we are at Bruiser Bulldogs.
 Obviously, the ideal bulldog is very important to us.
 However, it’s important to explain how we reach these goals, and a vertical pedigree is a big part of that.